 North Central Missouri College maintains a list of established articulation agreements with other institutions for the transfer of the Associate in Arts, Associate in Arts in Teaching, and Associate in Applied Science degrees, available on the NCMC website.
 For further information on articulation and transfer policies between institutions contact: Transfer and Articulation Officer - 660-359-3948 Ext.
-1405 or advising@mail.ncmissouri.edu or view the transfer information on the NCMC website (http://www.ncmissouri.edu) Student Resources page.
+1405 or advising@mail.ncmissouri.edu or view the transfer information on the NCMC website.